up arrow

 • Cash pay: Alli (60 mg) is available over-the-counter, and Xenical (120 mg) is by prescription only.
 Xenical has no generic and costs around $800/month.
 Alli costs about $50/month.

-• Insurance: Few insurance plans cover Xenical
+• Insurance: Some insurance plans cover Xenical

 Efficacy